Official Receiver Examinations

 Call 0207 504 1300 now for assistance with your Official Receiver Examination

-When a company becomes the subject of a Compulsory Winding up Order, the court draws up an order and makes a ruling to effectively end the company's existence.
+When a company becomes the subject of a Compulsory Winding up Order, the court makes a ruling to effectively end the company's existence.

 The office of the Official Receiver deals with all new bankruptcy and company winding up orders for the court.